AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 ### Thinking Globally

-It is important for those of us from rich countries and regions like the UK, United States, and Europe to understand wealth is not distributed equally around the world.
+It is important for those of us from rich countries and regions like the UK, United States, and Europe to understand wealth is not distributed equally around the world or even within our own countries.
 When software and resources used to distribute and produce software, are made available free of charge, even those who live in poorer nations like Pakistan, the Philippines and India are not restricted by finances from learning and earning a living.

 ### Equal Opportunity and Expansion

 It is also important that everyone have equal opportunity to participate and influence the direction of software.
-When we are truly enabling open participation it will be obvious by the diversity of our attendees and speakers at conferences, guests on pir community podcasts, leaders in our community governance groups and developers on our community project teams.
+When we are truly enabling broad participation it will be obvious by the diversity of our attendees and speakers at conferences, guests on community podcasts, leaders in our community governance groups and developers on our community project teams.

 Today, open source involvement is largely limited to white men from the US, Europe and Australia.
 That means there is an enormous opportunity to expand involvement and impact world wide.